VitaliiaPalchei/qa-portfolio/TestCases/1_UserAccountTestCases.md

 **Expected Result:**
 - User is logged out successfully.
 - User is redirected to the homepage or login page.

-#Cross-Browser Testing
+# Cross-Browser Testing

-##TC-CB-01: Verify Registration Page in Different Browsers
+## TC-CB-12: Verify Registration Page in Different Browsers

 **Steps:**
 1. Open the Registration page in Chrome.